Vacation at Lake Bled in Slovenia

 Discover the native wildlife at Lake Bled.

-Lake Bled is home to a wide variety of native bird and fish species.
-Keep an eye out for rare marsh birds like the redshank, which have found refuge in the shallow waters around the lake.
-Besides rare birds, Lake Bled also has a unique species of freshwater fish called Bleac Dace, which can only be found on this special lake!
+In addition to rare birds, Lake Bled is also home to a unique species of freshwater fish called the Bleac Dace, which can only be found at this special lake!
 So if you're looking for a chance to spot some truly unique wildlife, there's no better place than Lake Bled.

 Hotel in Bled for connoisseurs – discover your accommodation here